 The rounded appearance of letters in the beautiful Burmese script comes from the use of palm leaves as the traditional writing material.

 The Burmese language, the official language of Myanmar, is considered to be one of the branches in the group of the Sino-Tibetan languages.
 There are about 33 million people who spoke Burmese as their first language and another 10 million who speak it as a second language.
+Facts that affect English to Burmese and other languages translation:

 The complexity of Burmese translation